 See contaminated land guindace on GOV.UK (external website) on how this might affect your property.

 Find out about Tree Preservation Orders.

-The location of all conservation areas are shown on the local plan proposals map.
+Conservation areas are shown on My Wycombe.
 More about conservation areas.

 River Wye Corridor